Compiled by . . .

 One survey respondent commented that they had been in business in Peekskill for some years, and had never heard from any government person asking about how their business is doing in Peekskill.
 “Until now.”
 The business owner ended his comments stating, “Perhaps the Survey was a good start.”

 A great many project activities by private citizens, property owners and developers are contributing to putting Peekskill on an upward trajectory and creating a great vibe.

-In our next segment of the Peekskill Economic Development Conversation, we will report on the many residential and commercial projects currently under construction or under review in Peekskill.
+In our next segment of the Peekskill Economic Development Conversation, we will report on the many residential and commercial projects currently under construction with the supervision of professional commercial construction contractors.

 - PIDA, BID and the Chamber are developing a follow-up survey (Peekskill Business Survey 2) to gain further information and encourage additional businesses to respond.

 - Create new Spotlight business videos for those who expressed an interest,and distribute via social media.

 - Develop an upbeat marketing campaign based on Peekskill’s assets and market broadly to the surrounding region, which will project Peekskill’s upward trajectory and vibe as a dynamic, safe and supportive place to do business.

 - Build an effective strategy to increase participation by the Latinx business community.